Walmart will have Black Friday deals all through November

-We know you're still recovering from Prime Day sales, but hopefully you're not burnt out on holiday deals quite yet.
-Walmart has already unveiled its plans for Black Friday 2020.
+The calendar says Black Friday starts Nov.
+27 -- the day after Thanksgiving -- but at Walmart, Black Friday starts later today.
 Rather than having just a single day of savings, the retail behemoth will spread deals across three events in November.
 Walmart is calling its reimagined sales Black Friday Deals for Days.
-You don't even have to go to a Walmart store -- there will be new deals popping up on a regular basis all month, way before Thanksgiving Day.
+You don't even have to go to a Walmart store -- there will be new deals popping up on a regular basis all month.

 Here's the breakdown: